International Driving Permit

 - Fee payment of $25.00

-- Complete and sign the CAA IDP application form (no other form is acceptable)
+- Completed and signed CAA IDP application form (no other form is acceptable)

 Mailed in applications must include the fee payment in the form of a Bank draft, money order or cheque in Canadian funds drawn on a Canadian bank payable to the Canadian Automobile Association.
 If you wish to pay by Visa or MasterCard your card number and expiry date must be provided.
 One to three weeks should be allowed for the IDP to reach you.